marcv81-test/marcv81-test-pages/_posts/quadcopter/2014-09-24-arduino-continuous-integration.md

 **Maven**

 I quite like the combination of Maven and Jenkins: the modules are displayed nicely.
-Let’s define our [sketches as modules of a parent project](https://github.com/marcv81/robokitchen/commit/e8f60d2aaa77a4623df398ac3cff0ceb89875ca1).
+Let's define our [sketches as modules of a parent project](https://github.com/marcv81/quadcopter/commit/e8f60d2aaa77a4623df398ac3cff0ceb89875ca1).
 For portability we rely on the ARDUINO\_HOME environment variable.
 We can now install Maven and compile all the sketches at once.

 sudo apt-get install maven
 cd robokitchen/sketches